Ugranziol/appRiori/inst/tutorial/cont.md

 It is possible to normalize all the types of contrasts in R. With appRiori, the Customized contrasts are normalized by default!

+**Real-life example**: Suppose we have, again, the previous groups of workers.
+Suppose now that in the model there are some normalized covariates (i.e., the age of each worker).
+Scaled sum contrasts can be very useful!

 ## Repeated contrasts

     MASS::contr.sdif(3)